AniList/submission-manual/docs/tags.md

 :::

 ::: warning
 The power of each user's vote is limited to restrict abuse.
-If you feel that tags have been added incorrectly, contact a [moderator](./#moderator-list).
+If you feel that tags have been added incorrectly, submit an edit to the entry where you simply comment in the [Submission Sources & Notes](./#submission-sources-notes) box why the tags should be removed.
 :::

 ## Tag Requests